-Description and content Unit 3 The focus for this unit is representational, realist drama .
-Students explore techniques of characterisation through different approaches to group based text interpretation, particularly those based on the work of Stanislavski and others.
-Content: Voice and movement, drama processes and the elements of drama, exploring drama forms and styles, contextual knowledge, production / performance and related design and technologies, management skills.
-Unit 4 The focus of this unit is presentational, non-realist drama .
-Students explore techniques of role and/or character through different approaches to group based text interpretation, particularly those based on the work of Brecht and others.
-Content: Voice and movement, drama processes and the elements of drama, exploring Drama forms and styles, contextual knowledge, drama conventions, values, forces and drama practice, spaces of performance, design and technologies, management skills and processes.
+The focus for this unit is representational, realist drama.
+Students explore techniques of characterisation through different approaches to group-based text interpretation, particularly those based on the work of Stanislavski and others.
+In this unit, students will research and collaboratively workshop, interpret, perform and produce texts in forms and styles related to representational, realistic drama that educate and present perspectives.

+Content: Drama language: voice and movement, drama processes and the elements of drama, drama forms and styles; contextual knowledge: drama conventions, values, forces and drama practice; production and performance: spaces of performances, design and technologies, management skills and processes; oral and written communication

+The focus of this unit is presentational, non-realist drama.
+Students explore techniques of role and/or character through different approaches to group-based text interpretation, particularly those based on the work of Brecht and others.
+In this unit, students will research and collaboratively workshop, interpret and perform drama texts related to presentational, non-realistic drama that challenge and question perspectives.

+Content: Drama language: voice and movement, drama processes and the elements of drama, drama forms and styles; contextual knowledge: drama conventions, values, forces and drama practice; production and performance: spaces of performances, design and technologies, management skills and processes; oral and written communication